robang74/isar-cip-core/README.md

     ./start-qemu.sh x86

 when having built a QEMU AMD64 image.
-A security image for QEMU can be started like this:
+Using the image configuration menu will initialize variables used by start-qemu.sh with fitting defaults.
+Otherwise, a security image for QEMU can be started like this:

     TARGET_IMAGE=cip-core-image-security ./start-qemu.sh x86